cherryyui/cherryyui/README.md

 ˏˋ°•* Hazbin Hotel + Helluva boss fans + Dandys world fans

+ˏˋ°•* dandys world fans have an exeption if you are already my friend ^^

 ˏˋ°•* If youre just a problematic person in general.
 Or just weird.

 ˏˋ°•* Rage baiters???